A Select XV Of Gaelic Footballers Containing One Player Per County

 4 – Darren O’Hagan (Down)

 Hard as nails.
-One of the master underrated and under-appreciated defenders in the game.
+One of the most underrated and under-appreciated defenders in the game.
 O’Hagan is a match for any defender in Ireland and is confident keeping tabs on any forward.

 5 – Niall Daly (Roscommon)